- Does Listening to Music Affect Foetal Development?

 - After birth lullaby: Researchers believe that the familiarity with a particular tune or music stays with the baby after birth and it might come in handy when trying to calm your child.

 How Much Music Should You Make Your Unborn Baby Listen?

 As with everything else, too much is not good when it comes to music for pregnant women.
-When using headphones to enjoy your favourite music, make sure you do not use them for more than one or two hours each day.
+When using headphones to enjoy your favourite music, make sure you do not use them for more than one hour each day.
 And if you like placing your headphones on your belly, then be sure to do it only for five to ten minutes at a time and not for more than an hour or so across the day.
 If playing music on a speaker, you can do it throughout the day at a normal volume and not on high.
 It is important to remember that your baby needs to sleep and rest at regular intervals.
 So, by playing too much music, you might be causing an interruption in your unborn child’s sleep patterns.

-Should You Listen to Only Soft Music?
+Should You Listen to Soft Music Only?